johannacarolinep/watercolour-school/README.md

 ## Acknowledgements
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) - for all of the valuable guidance and feedback throughout this project.
 I am incredibly grateful to have such an engaged and knowledgeable mentor.
+- [Alexandru Sulea](https://github.com/Alexandru-S) - my partner and best friend, who has patiently answered all of my questions and lived through all of my mood swings.
 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.

 ---